-- One representative from the Department of Planning Lands and Heritage; - One representative from the Department of Biodiversity, Conservation & Attractions; - One representative from the Department of Water and Environmental Regulation; and - One representative from the Department of Fire & Emergency Services.
+- One representative from the Department of Planning; - One representative from the Department of Parks and Wildlife; - One representative from the Department of Water; and - One representative Department of Fire and Emergency Services."

 As State Government Agency representatives may change from time to time, because of competing demands on their limited resources, it is recommended that the Instrument of Appointment be amended in accordance with the Local Government Act and the Town of Bassendean Standing Orders 2011.